Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Results

+When we simulate our host--consumer ecosystem on an RRG, we find that an invasive consumer strain with higher transmissibility $\tau$ can out-compete and overwhelm a native consumer population with lower $\tau$.
+In one typical simulation run, using the native and invasive $\tau$ values of 0.33 and 0.45 respectively, 2,233 out of 10,000 invasions were successful, whereas on the lattice {\em no} invasion succeeded using the same parameters.
+Thus, the RRG does not capture the essential features of the spatial scenario.
+In particular, our results show that the RRG case is more like the well-mixed case than the spatial lattice, as far as stability against invasion is concerned.

-It is instructive to compare the spatial lattice ecosystem with the host--consumer model defined on a random regular graph (RRG).
-Consider, first, the pairwise correlation $q_{C|C}$.
-On an RRG, the underlying network topology provides enough of a sense of locality that $p_C$ and $q_{C|C}$ are less strongly correlated than in the well-mixed case.
-See Figure~\ref{fig:qcc-over-pc}(A).
+Our swapping test provides insight into the utility of the pair approximation, which can be effective for the RRG even though it is not for the spatial case.
+Consider the pairwise correlation value $q_{C|C}$, which would be a variable for a pair approximation treatment.
+On an RRG, the underlying network topology provides enough locality that $p_C$ and $q_{C|C}$ are unequal, distinct from the well mixed case as shown in Figure~\ref{fig:qcc-over-pc}(A).
+This means that the pair approximation is nontrivial for the RRG as it incorporates the difference between~$q_{C|C}$ and $p_C$, which would not be contained in a mean-field treatment.
 We can also implement swapping on the RRG, where invasions can succeed without it; as expected, swapping does not affect the success rate on the RRG.
-(With 10,000 simulated invasions for each case, the 95\%-confidence interval for the difference in success rates between full swapping and none is $0.004 \pm 0.01$.)
+With 10,000 simulated invasions for each case, the 95\%-confidence interval for the difference in success rates between full swapping and none is $0.004 \pm 0.01$.
+Thus, the pair approximation may be successful in this network topology.
+However, this does not mean that the RRG or the pair approximation capture the full significance of a spatial system, because the RRG network does not embody essential properties of spatial extent---separation by potentially large distances.

-Other numerical investigations have also suggested the limited utility of pair approximations \cite{aguiar2004, szabo2007, rozhnova2009, lion2009, raghib2010, allen2010, boerlijst2010, demirel2012}.
-One reason cited is the problem of phase transitions.
-Moment closures fail when a system is near a transition such as the directed percolation and dynamic percolation ones described above \cite{buice2009}.
-However, the timescale dependence of reproductive fitness, which stems from non-equilibrium pattern formation, indicates that these problems are generic, occurring even away from the phase transition.

-Our analysis implies that pair approximations are inadequate for analysis of systems with spatial inhomogeneity.
-One might ask whether including triple and other higher-order corrections could help.
-However, it is known that this series approximation is non-analytic at phase transitions \cite{buice2009}.
-Non-equilibrium pattern formation will necessarily also be poorly described, at least until the order of expansion reaches the characteristic number of elements in a patch.
-Given the algebraic intricacy of higher-order corrections to pair approximations \cite{aguiar2004,lion2009,raghib2010}, it is useful to know in advance whether such elaborations have a chance at success.
-If approximation techniques based on successively refining mean-field treatments are blind to important phenomena, then we should build our analytical work on a different conceptual foundation.